FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation

-Under point-wise missing, our model achieves the best MAE in 5 out of 6 settings and ranks third only on Weather at a 10\% missing rate.
-We also observe that the relative gains of our method tend to increase at the higher missing rate (0.5), especially on Weather and Yeast, suggesting that the combination of diffusion-based modeling with frequency-aware reconstruction is particularly beneficial under severe data sparsity.
+Under point-wise missing, FADTI achieves the best or top-three MAE in nearly all settings, with particularly strong gains at the 50\% missing rate.
+The improvements are more pronounced on Weather and Yeast, indicating that combining conditional diffusion with frequency-aware reconstruction is beneficial under severe sparsity.